Learning in Repeated Multi-Unit Pay-As-Bid Auctions: Introduction

 We show that the optimal solution to the offline problem---which is our benchmark in computing the regret of our online learning algorithms---can be solved using a polynomial time Dynamic Programming (DP) scheme.
 To do so, we make the following key observation: to win $\nitem$ units (or equivalently, slots), an agent $n$ must have at least $\nitem$ bids larger than the smallest $\nitem$ among the largest $\overline{\Nitem}$ bids of all other bidders.
 This observation allows us to devise a DP where in each step of the DP, we decide about the bid for one unit, while considering the externality that this bid will impose on the bids and utilities for other units.
 This externality is precisely the fundamental tradeoff of PAB auctions aforementioned: bidding too small decreases the probability of winning the current or any subsequent units, however, bidding too large increases the payment of the current and previous units.

 \textbf{Decoupled Exponential Weights Algorithm (Section \ref{sec: decoupled exp weights section}).} We present our first set of algorithms to learn in the online setting, in both the full information and bandit feedback regimes.
 We leverage our DP scheme to obtain decoupled rewards, or reward estimates in the bandit setting, for each unit-bid value pair.
 In particular, we can obtain an exact expression for the utility estimate for bidding $b_\nitem$ for unit $\nitem$ that is independent of $b_1,\ldots,b_{\nitem-1}$ or $b_{\nitem+1},\ldots,b_\Nitem$, subject to bid vector monotonicity.
 This allows us to mimic the exponential weights algorithm on the exponentially large bid space in polynomial time and space complexity.
-We show that our decoupled exponential weights algorithm (Algorithm~\ref{alg: Decoupled Exponential Weights}) achieves time and space complexities of $O(\Nitem |\mathcal{B}| \Nround)$ and $O(\Nitem|\mathcal{B}|)$ respectively, with discretized regret $O(\Nitem^{\frac{3}{2}} \sqrt{T \log |\mathcal{B}|})$; see Theorem \ref{thm:full}.
-Optimizing for the discretization error from using finite bid space $\mathcal{B}$, we show that in the full information setting, our algorithm achieves $O(\Nitem^{\frac{3}{2}} \sqrt{\Nround \log{\Nround}})$ regret.
+We show that our decoupled exponential weights algorithm (Algorithm~\ref{alg: Decoupled Exponential Weights}), which achieves polynomial time and space complexities, attains \(O(M^{\frac{3}{2}} \sqrt{T \log{T}})\) regret in the full information setting and \(O(M^{\frac{4}{3}} T^{\frac{2}{3}} \sqrt{\log{T}})\) regret in the bandit settings, respectively. {For an extension of these algorithms to a setting with time-varying stochastic valuations, please refer to Section~\ref{sec: time varying}.}